 There is a gap in knowledge about electoral and public policy processes.
 We are filling this gap through: issue forums on topics such as voter registration, expanded election reform, immigration, gender violence, mental health, state legislation and lobbying, and the Census.
 In 2020, we intend to offer workshops on storytelling, grassroots organizing, and more!

 Each month, we are reading Asian (American) literature and building community.
 Join us for gripping narratives, nuanced discussions, and a celebration of all things Asian (American).
 This is a national activity, open to Asian (Americans) located anywhere in the US (or abroad)!

 Now more than ever, it is glaringly obvious how important it is for our communities to be visible and counted.
 The availability of culturally competent medical services and public health information and updates is informed by the data that the census aims to capture.
 Get counted today, for our communities’ fair share of funding, resources, and representations.
 Remind your family, friends, and loved ones to fill out their Census (online, by phone, or by mail) and for them to inform their networks!
 The Census is available in 13 different languages, and Census language guides are available in both video and print form in 59 non-English languages.
 Completed the Census already or plan to?
 Fill out the pledge card and encourage your friends and family to do the same!

 Get out The Vote

-2020 is a huge election year, and we are committed to engaging Asian Americans in Michigan in the electoral process.
+2020 was a huge election year, but we are committed to engaging Asian Americans in Michigan in the electoral process at the local, state and federal level in all election seasons.
 Join us in ensuring that as many Asian Americans who can vote, do vote, and have what they need to make informed decisions.